Department of STEM Education & Professional Studies

 This course introduces current and future information professionals to user-centered design in library and information studies.
 Students learn how to conduct research with users, gather users' requirements, and develop intuitive, user-friendly interfaces (e.g., software, mobile applications).
 Theories and techniques for engaging users and designing user-centered interfaces are learned and applied.

-Describes the fundamentals whereby library materials are uniformly described and made available through recognized cataloging, processing, organizing and accessing of materials.
-In this course, students will develop the ability to apply and adapt the principles of classifying and cataloging, and will understand how these fundamental skills fit into the broader area of technical processing and how they support the principles of services in the library.
+This course focuses on the fundamental and uniform principles of information resource description and availability.
+Topics include cataloging, processing, organizing and accessing of materials.
+Students will develop the ability to apply and adapt the principles of classifying and cataloging and will understand how these fundamental skills fit into the broader area of technical processing and how they support the principles of services in libraries and other information environments.
+They will engage in discussions and practical assignments to develop applicable professional skills and prepare them for basic material organization or advanced cataloging courses.

 This course provides thought-provoking background and practical suggestions for engaging with a diverse population.
 Participants explore their own assumptions about race, class, and culture and learn strategies for creating environments and an open dialog that are culturally inviting to all.

-Students will explore assessment and evaluation related to library and information contexts with particular attention to historical and current theories and values, relevant standards, and current initiatives and measures.
+This course examines the principles and practices of assessment and evaluation within library and information science through historical, theoretical and practical lenses.
+Topics include foundational and contemporary evaluation theories, standards of practice, data collection methods and the alignment of assessment strategies with the institutional goals and user needs.
 Students will design an evaluation of a current library service or resource that is connected to library goals and objectives with a presentation to effectively communicate data to various stakeholders.

+The course will address systems, technology and trends in cataloging and metadata environments.
 Cataloging and metadata principles introduced in LIBS 677 are further developed and applied in this course.
 Students will apply principles of bibliographic description, subject analysis, and classification to a variety of formats including multimedia, serials, and online resources.
-The course will address systems, technology and trends in cataloging and metadata environments.

 An introduction to the nature of archives and special collections.
 The course explores the history of special collections, archives, records, and cultural memory.
 Aspects of the profession including ethics, values, financial and legal responsibilities are included.
 Students will be introduced to the basic knowledge, tools, methods and practices associated with archival work.